 Saints QB Brees sues over millions spent on jewelry

-NEW ORLEANS (AP) — New Orleans Saints quarterback Drew Brees has filed a lawsuit accusing a California businessman of cheating him out of $9 million through jewelry purchases.
+NEW ORLEANS (AP) — New Orleans Saints quarterback Drew Brees has filed suit accusing a California businessman of cheating him out of $9 million through jewelry purchases.

 Area media report that Brees and his wife filed suit Monday in California against Vahid Moradi, who operates CJ Charles Jewelers in San Diego.